Coastal Carolina University Mission Statement

 - The E. Craig Wall Sr. College of Business Administration is accredited by AACSB International - The Association to Advance Collegiate Schools of Business.

-- The William L. Spadoni College of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE) and is approved by the South Carolina Department of Education.
+- The William L. Spadoni College of Education is accredited by the Council for the Accreditation of Education Preparation (CAEP) and is approved by the South Carolina Department of Education.

 - Coastal Carolina University is an accredited institutional member of the National Association of Schools of Art and Design (NASAD).